FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 Step 1.
 Determine the total rainfall
 _____________________________________

+..
+Important:: If taking this training in a Live Class, skip to Step 3.
+The live class will have less time to complete
+               the hydrology tutorial.

 1. In an internet browser right click this link and open it in a new tab. https://hdsc.nws.noaa.gov/hdsc/pfds/